uclibs/digitization-workflow/digitization-selection-guidlines.md

 -   The digital collection is not yet available publicly online (e.g.
     HathiTrust, Internet Archive, etc.)

-Diversity & Inclusion
+#### Diversity & Inclusion

-The collection will be more impactful if it fulfils any of these
+The collection will be more impactful if it fulfills any of these
 criteria:

 -   The collection is representative of the local community served by